Random Ridge Winery

 interior photos: Matty Thomas, mattyfoto.com

 A rustic gourmet, Bill likes flavors to complement the character of his wines.
-He delights in tending to a large vegetable garden.
+He delights in tending a large vegetable garden.
 As stated in one of his poems, “Old vines are best with candlelight hospitality.”
-His donated winemaker dinners at Random Ridge fetch into four figures for the local volunteer fire department and other charities.
+His annual donated winemaker dinners at Random Ridge fetch into four figures for the local volunteer fire department and other charities.

 real lights!